Here are the best Types of Basil that you can grow and enjoy fresh for their appearance, aroma, culinary and medicinal uses!

 17. African Blue Basil

-If there is a variety of basil which stands out among other basil varieties, this is the one.
-It grows up to four feet tall and has a fragrant, spicy aroma that wafts in wet wind.
-The enchanting beauty of this variety and its edible merits make it must-have basil.
+If there is a variety of basil that stands out among other basil varieties, this is the one.
+It grows up to four feet tall and has a fragrant, spicy aroma.

 Propagate it from cuttings.
 Remove dead stems and foliage and debris after the growing season.
 Beware of aphids, flea beetles, Japanese beetles, snails, and slugs.